dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Operations on Representations.md

 ## Word Size

+How many bits it takes to hold a pointer, or *address*.

 Memory will be abstracted as an array of $2^W$ cells, indexed from $0$ through $2^W-1$.
 - Each cell holds one [[Bits and Bit Technologies#Byte|byte]] of data, each with an address.
 - Memory accesses are in units of these cells (an integral number of bytes)